MikkelLemming/Masters_Thesis/README.md

-GitHub not currently in use
+GitHub not currently in use.

-Masters Thesis being added later
+Masters Thesis being added at a later date